-A shy waitress & an ancient, shapeshifting assassin with a bounty on his head…
+A waitress and an assassin with a bounty on his head…

 It was supposed to be a simple favor.
 Instead of helping out the sexy, aloof bouncer at my bar, I’ve narrowly escaped death at the hands of a murdering shifter and inadvertently rescued Ilan’s nephew in the process.